drb/random-world/README.md

 * `random.array()` - generate an array up 12 items long, filled with random numbers between 1-200.
   * `limit` - Explicit length of the array
+* `random.pickone()` - returns a random item from a pre-defined list of values, separated by a delimiter.
+Delimter is defaulted to pipe (|) but can be specified in the options.
+  * `delimiter` - The custom delimiter separating the values

 ---